Garlan Gudger

-Garlan Gudger Jr. is an American politician.
-A Republican, he is a member of the Alabama State Senate, representing the 4th district since November 7, 2018.
+Garlan Gudger Jr. (born April 12, 1975) is an American politician.
+A Republican, he is a member of the Alabama Senate, representing the 4th district since November 7, 2018.
 He is the second-generation owner of the antiques store Southern Accents Architectural Antiques.
-He is a strong supporter of the Human Life Protection Act, which aims to criminalize abortion in the state of Alabama.
+He is a major supporter of the Alabama abortion ban, which aims to criminalize abortion in the state of Alabama.
 He is also a member of the Small Business Commission.
+On December 3, 2024, the Alabama Republican Senate Caucus selected Senator Garlan Gudger as their nominee for Senate President Pro Tempore.
+The election was held following the retirement of Senator Greg Reed.